-Between Thanksgiving and New Years, Americans boost their electricity consumption by 27%.
+Between Thanksgiving and New Year's Day, Americans boost their electricity consumption by 27%.
 RecycleWorks encourages you to buck the trend.

 When buying electronics that require batteries, buy rechargeable batteries and a battery recharger to go with them.

 If you are making large appliance and electronic purchases, look for the ENERGY STAR® logo.
 By using ENERGY STAR®, the average household can save up to $400 on annual utility bills.

 Get outdoor light strands wired in parallel.
 They have separate circuitry so if one bulb blows, the rest keep shining.